FRCDashboard/FRCDashboard/README.md

 * In `ui.js`, there are a bunch of key handler functions which controls the updating of control elements in the dashboard.
 Example NetworkTables key names are used, but you'll need to change them to match those used in your team's robot code for them to affect anything on your robot.

 #### Camera feed
 FRC Dashboard supports display of MJPG camera streams.
-Once you've created a stream (using WPILib's `CameraServer` class, [mjpg-streamer](https://robotpy.github.io/2016/01/14/mjpg-streamer-for-roborio/), or another method), update `style.css` to use the IP of your live camera feed.
+Once you've created a stream (using WPILib's `CameraServer` class, [mjpg-streamer](https://robotpy.github.io/2016/01/14/mjpg-streamer-for-roborio/) (deprecated), or another method), update `style.css` to use the IP of your live camera feed.
 Usually this is something like `roborio-XXXX-frc.local:5800/?action=stream`, where `XXXX` is your team's number.
 The port may vary.

 ## Building
 Some users may wish to compile their dashboard applications into standalone .exe or .app files.